wandb/docs/docs/guides/hosting/scim.md

 # SCIM

-The System for Cross-domain Identity Management (SCIM) API allows instance or organization admins to manage users, groups and custome roles in their W&B organization.
+The System for Cross-domain Identity Management (SCIM) API allows instance or organization admins to manage users, groups, and custom roles in their W&B organization.
 SCIM groups map to W&B teams.

-The SCIM API can be accessed at `<host-url>/scim/` and supports the `/Users` and `/Groups` endpoints with a subset of the fields found in the [RC7643 protocol](https://www.rfc-editor.org/rfc/rfc7643).
-It additionally includes the `/Roles` endpoints which are not part of the official SCIM schema, but are added to support automated management of custom roles in W&B organizations.
+The SCIM API is accessible at `<host-url>/scim/` and supports the `/Users` and `/Groups` endpoints with a subset of the fields found in the [RC7643 protocol](https://www.rfc-editor.org/rfc/rfc7643).
+It additionally includes the `/Roles` endpoints which are not part of the official SCIM schema, but have been added to support automated management of custom roles in W&B organizations.

 :::info
 SCIM API applies to all hosting options including Dedicated Cloud, Self-managed deployment and SaaS Cloud.
-In SaaS Cloud, the organization admin must configure the default organization in user settings to ensure that the SCIM API requests are directed to the right organization.
+In SaaS Cloud, the organization admin must configure the default organization in user settings to ensure that the SCIM API requests go to the right organization.
 The setting is available in the section `SCIM API Organization`.
 :::

 ## Authentication

-The SCIM API can be accessed by instance or organization admins using basic authentication with their API key.
+The SCIM API is accessible by instance or organization admins using basic authentication with their API key.
 With basic authentication, send the HTTP request with the `Authorization` header that contains the word `Basic` followed by a space and a base64-encoded string for `username:password` where `password` is your API key.
 For example, to authorize as `demo:p@55w0rd`, the header should be `Authorization: Basic ZGVtbzpwQDU1dzByZA==`.

 ## User Resource